 Of course, there are double standards on all sides of the debate, on the right as well as on the left.
 And there is more than enough hypocrisy to go around, from the most progressive to the most conservative.

+All of us also have our share of blind spots, so we tend to condemn in others what we justify in ourselves.
+Welcome to human nature.
 Still, it is conspicuous that the same behavior gets treated differently by the leftist elite (including many a university professor) and by watchdog groups like the SPLC and by the internet giants.